iamsuryasonar/webdev-notes/React.md

 ### Q. What is a redux middleware?

--> In Redux, a middleware is a piece of software that provides a way to interact with actions and the state that flows through the Redux application.
+-> A middleware is a piece of software that provides a way to interact with actions and the state that flows through the Redux application.
 Middleware sits between the action being dispatched and the moment it reaches the reducer.
 It allows you to perform additional operations, intercept actions, or modify the behavior of the store.

 The basic idea is that middleware can extend the functionality of Redux by providing a layer for handling asynchronous operations, logging, or other side effects.

+Middleware provides a third-party extension point between dispatching an action and handing the action off to the reducer:

+[ Action ] <-> [ Middleware ] <-> [ Dispatcher ]

+Examples of middleware include logging, crash reporting, routing, handling asynchronous requests, etc.

+Middleware sits between the action and the reducer.
+It can listen for all dispatches and execute code with the details of the actions and the current states.

-### Q. why redux?
+### Q. Why redux?

 ->when we have multiple components that need to share and use the same state, especially if those components are located in different parts of the application.
 Sometimes this can be solved by "lifting state up" to parent components, but that doesn't always help.